Data Scientist

 • Collaborate with customer success and delivery teams to ensure that models, analytics and insights align with customer needs and expectations.

-• Maintain strong internal relationships, contributing to a culture of curiosity, continuous improvement and innovation.
+• Maintain strong internal relationships, contributing to a shared culture of curiosity, continuous improvement and innovation.

-• Stay up to date with developments in Artificial Intelligence/Machine Learning.
+• Remain up to date with developments in Artificial Intelligence/Machine learning.

-• Contribute to internal best practices, processes and documentation to increase team effectiveness and reusability of work.
+• Contribute to the development of internal best practices, processes and documentation, to increase team effectiveness and reusability of work.

-• Evaluate and select appropriate data mining models for specific projects.
+• Evaluate and select the most appropriate data mining models for specific projects

-• Communicate complex data insights clearly to technical and non-technical audiences.
+• Communicate complex data insights clearly and effectively to both technical and non technical audiences.

-• Stay informed about emerging technologies and methodologies.
+• Stay informed and up to date about emerging technologies and methodologies.

 • Maintain curiosity and inspire others about the value of data science.